cmakler/kgjs/docs/graph-objects/shapes-areas.md

           fill: green
 </div>

 Note that if you draw a [Curve](curve.html), you can also use `areaAbove` and `areaBelow` to shade in the area above and below the curve; in fact, all this does is generate an Area object using the curve's function as the base function.
-Note that the `min` and `max` will inherit, but can be overridden if you only want to shade a region under the curve!
+You can specify just `areaBelow: true` to shade the entire area under the curve the same color as the curve itself, with an opacity of 0.2; or you can specify a string color; or you can specify an entire definition of an Area.
+Note that the `color`, `min`, and `max` attributes will inherit from the **Curve** parent, but can be overridden if you only want to shade a region under the curve!

 <div width="300" height="250" class="codePreview">